 Religious headwear should be no longer than shoulder length and should be of a plain colour.
 Requests for other religious dress not covered in this policy should be made to the Director of Sixth Form.

 Where a student’s uniform does not conform with this policy, they may be asked to remove the item(s) concerned and they should comply with this reasonable request.
 Items which do not form part of the school’s uniform policy will be confiscated and placed at main reception for collection.
 The school cannot be held responsible for confiscated items.

 Where a student is non-compliant, the situation will be managed in line with the School Behaviour Policy and one or more of the following sanctions may be used:

 - Parents/carers contacted and if required the student may be sent home to adapt their appearance or asked to bring the appropriate items into school

 - If students forget an item of uniform, they will be supplied with items of loan uniform to wear for the day

 - For persistent non-compliance, the Behaviour Policy will be applied.

 Sport at BMS

-Students have no Physical Education lessons in the Sixth Form, instead they participate in a weekly games afternoon which is compulsory for Year 12 students and optional for Year 13s.
+Students have no Physical Education lessons in the Sixth Form, instead they participate in a weekly games afternoon which is compulsory for Year 12 and Year 13 students.
 In recent years the School has offered a variety of sports dependent on the term and numbers.